-Concurrent with its request for comment regarding the OTR methodology, the Board also published proposed changes to the methodology used to compute the NCUA's Operating Fee.
+Concurrent with its request for comment regarding the OTR methodology, the Board also published proposed changes to the methodology used to compute the NCUA's Operating Fee45.
 Included as part of the proposed changes, the Board proposed applying the OTR to the NCUA's Capital Budget in the same manner as it applies the OTR to the Operating Budget.
-The Board reviewed public comments received about this proposal which were generally supportive in applying the OTR to the Capital Budget.
+The Board is reviewing public comments received about this proposal before making a final decision about the applicability of the OTR to the Capital Budget.